Youssef-codin/Text-Me/README.md

     Of course, you could also run these through an IDE (Vs Code, Intellij, etc.)

+## - Known Bugs:
+* If  the client doesn't receive a message, the cleint will freeze up until it receives a message.

 ## - License

 This project is licensed under the MIT license.